The Disk Center

 CCC will report error-related statistics when they are present.
 You can tell at a glance that something is wrong with this disk:

 Read and write latency is a cumulative measurement of the amount of time that the disk interface had to wait for a read or write operation to return data (in cases where the operation ultimately succeeded).
 Read and write retries indicates the number of times that the disk interface had to make multiple attempts to retrieve data (again, this value only pertains to attempts that were ultimately successful).
 Read and write errors indicate the number of read or write attempts that were simply unsuccessful.
 The meaning of each of these values is less important than their meaning as a whole.
 If you're seeing any red data in the Disk Center, there's a good chance that your hard drive is suffering a hardware problem.

-Starting with Mac OS X Lion, the Mac OS X Installer creates a new, hidden volume on your startup disk named "Recovery HD".
-The primary purpose of the Recovery HD volume is to offer a method to reinstall Mac OS X (Apple no longer distributes the Mac OS X Installer on a DVD).
-When performing a backup of a Mac OS X volume, Carbon Copy Cloner automatically archives the Recovery HD volume that is associated with the source volume to a disk image.
+Starting with Mac OS X Lion, the OS X Installer creates a new, hidden volume on your startup disk named "Recovery HD".
+The primary purpose of the Recovery HD volume is to offer a method to reinstall OS X (Apple no longer distributes the OS X Installer on a DVD).
+When performing a backup of an OS X volume, Carbon Copy Cloner automatically archives the Recovery HD volume that is associated with the source volume to a disk image.
 This archive can later be restored to another Recovery HD volume.
 CCC's Disk Center also offers the ability to create a new Recovery HD volume on your destination disk.